hexaaproject/ansible-hexaa/README.md

 * a local SMTP server with web interface for testing invitations and enabling services inside HEXAA.

 Your user needs to be a member of the `docker` group.
+The playbook sets this up for you, but `sudo` rights are needed for this.
+You can remove the first play of the `local.yml` playbook and add your user manually.

 ### Hostname